 Building a business is very hard, and can be underestimated and undervalued in a world dominated by a handful of successful Zuckerberg’s and Bezos’.

-As someone who’s now a third-time entrepreneur, I know it’s hard work and a long road to success, along with a big dollop of frustration, anxiety, and worries.
+As someone who’s now a third-time entrepreneur, I know it’s hard work and a long road to success, along with lots of frustration, anxiety, and worries.

-Having your why as front of mind and channeling your passion and your skills with that purpose will keep you and your business moving forward.
+Having your why at front of mind and channeling your passion and your skills with that purpose will keep you and your business moving forward.